maxmilton/trackx-crawler/README.md

 # trackx-crawler

-xx.
+WIP.

+Crawl website and capture errors and browser reports they produce.

-When using the default API endpoint, you can view the results at <https://dash.trackx.app/projects/trackx-crawler>.
+When using the default API endpoint, you can view the results at <https://dash.trackx.app/projects/trackx-crawler> or <https://demo.trackx.app/projects/trackx-crawler>.

 ## Features